 Conduct a discovery call

 Before sending your RFP to background check companies, it’s a good idea to create an opportunity for them to hear about your background screening needs.
 A discovery call helps you articulate what you’re looking for in a background screening provider and which products or services you prioritize for your organization.
 The discovery call also gives each provider a chance to ask questions and determine how best to approach your RFP.

-A discovery call acts as a qualifier for you, and for the companies you include in your RFP.
+A discovery call helps you articulate what you’re looking for in a background check organization, and acts as a qualifier for you, as well as the companies you include in your RFP.
 It helps you determine which companies should be participating in the RFP, so you don’t end up wasting your time on the ones that are a poor fit for your organization.
 In addition, when you conduct a discovery call, you help background check companies decide how to respond to your RFP.
 According to a Loopio survey, the average company responds to two out of three RFPs they receive.
 A discovery call allows you to disseminate more information and get the attention of background screening companies who might otherwise not respond to your RFP.